Phylogenetics-Brown-BIOL1425/phylobio_final_project/readme.md

 leporids (Figures 1-4).
 This is not surprising, as only one exon of one gene was considered, and MHC sequences are typically highly variable.
 Similarly poor resolution of MHC gene phylogenies have been reported for other species (e.g. Radwan et al. 2007; Xu et al. 2009).
-All four of my analyses and Surridge et al. 2008 reported the division of leporid DQA into two clades that consistently contained the same species makeup (Figures 1-5), but the internal branching within these two clades was highly variable and poorly supported.
+All four of my analyses as well as the Surridge et al. 2008 contained the division of leporid DQA into two consistent clades, (Figures 1-5), but the internal branching within these two clades was highly variable and poorly supported.
 Additionally, some relationships between similar sequences were consistently resolved with high support.
 In general, however, the resolution was poor.
 Due to the low support and variable topologies, it is difficult to assess trans-species polymorphism, which is a common hallmark of MHC evolution (Bernatchez and Landry 2003).
-However, DQA variants generally do not cluster together by species, as indicated in Figure 5.
+However, DQA variants generally do not cluster together by species (Figure 5).

 The four *Lepus europaeus* analyses also displayed different topologies with low branch support, also indicating poor resolution of the phylogeography of DQA variants in this